GazzaJ/CI-MS4-RefereE-pay/README.md

     ]
    ```
  5. Next scroll up to the **"Bucket Policy"** section.
- 6. Click on **"Generaget policy"** to create a security policy for our bucket.
+ 6. Click on **"Generate policy"** to create a security policy for our bucket.
  7. Select **"S3 Bucket Policy"** from the dropdown menu.
  8. Type * into the **"Principal"** field to allow all principals.
  9. Select **"GetObject"** from the actions dropdown menu.